endomapperUZ/toolSegmentation/README.md

 Folder **endovis_challenge** contains files adapted from **robot-surgery-segmentation** for models LinkNet and UNet.
 Folder **mininet** contains files adapted from **MiniNet-v2** as well as the implementation of our clasifier.

-Fine-tuned models and trained clasifier are available at https://drive.google.com/drive/folders/1BYyfUek6arVhpgChWuhD6JVQ9-RS4ZNm?usp=sharing.
+Fine-tuned models and trained clasifier are available [here](https://drive.google.com/drive/folders/1BYyfUek6arVhpgChWuhD6JVQ9-RS4ZNm?usp=sharing).
 HCULB frames and masks : TO BE RELEASED

 File *mininet/generate_masks.py* provides an example of how to use the full segmentation pipeline including MiniNet model and our clasifier in order to get a prediction for a given image.